Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Related Work

 \subsection{Previous Evaluations of Cartograms}

 Area is the visual variable with which cartograms communicate quantitative data.
-Humans are generally poorer at judging areas than they are at judging lengths or angles~\cite{cleveland_graphical_1984}.
-The ability of readers to extract quantitative information from areas shown in cartograms has been the focus of previous studies as well.
-In 1975, Dent conducted an experimental study to evaluate the communication aspects of cartograms~\cite{dent_communication_1975}.
-Dent reported that participants found cartograms ``confusing and difficult to read, but at the same time [they appeared] interesting, generalized, innovative, unusual, and having---as opposed to lacking---style.''
-From the quantitative data collected during the experiment, Dent concluded that ``better magnitude estimation is achieved when at least a key symbol at the low end of the value range is included.''
+According to Cleveland's and McGill's theory of graphical perception~\cite{cleveland_graphical_1984}, humans are generally poorer at judging areas than they are at judging lengths or angles.
+The ability of readers to extract quantitative information from areas shown in cartograms has been the focus of previous studies.
+In 1975, Dent conducted an experiment to evaluate the communication aspects of cartograms~\cite{dent_communication_1975}.
+Dent reported that participants found cartograms ``confusing and difficult to read, but at the same time [they appeared] interesting, generalized, innovative, unusual, and having---as opposed to lacking---style'' ~\cite[p.~167]{dent_communication_1975}.
+From the quantitative data collected during the experiment, Dent concluded that ``better magnitude estimation is achieved when at least a key symbol at the low end of the value range is included''~\cite[p.~160]{dent_communication_1975}.
 Dent did not specify what the low end of the value range is, but the sample cartogram he provided has a key that represents approximately $1\%$ of the total population.
 We followed Dent's example by having each legend in our experiment represent approximately $1\%$ of the total value.

 Subsequent studies have often pitted cartograms against other types of thematic maps (e.g., choropleth maps and proportional symbol maps).
 Kaspar~\textit{et al.}~\cite{kaspar_empirical_2011} conducted a study that assessed how well map readers made spatial inferences about data presented in cartograms versus data presented in choropleth maps.
 They found that cartograms and choropleth maps with graduated circles were equally effective when participants had to answer simple questions.
 However, when questions were complex, participants performed better with choropleth maps.
 Similar results were also obtained in other cognitive experiments~\cite{aschwanden_kognitionsstudien_1998, sun_effectiveness_2010,han_experimental_2017}.
+Recently, Nusrat~\textit{et al.}~\cite{nusrat_recognition_2020} compared contiguous cartograms and Dorling (i.e., circular) cartograms (see~\cite{dukaczewski_application_2020} and~\cite{gastner_cartogram_2022} for classifications of cartogram designs) with respect to recognizability and recall.
+They reported that Dorling cartograms led to fewer errors in synoptic tasks (i.e., tasks in which participants had to summarize high-level differences between two cartograms).
+However, they found no significant differences between contiguous and Dorling cartograms in terms of recalling specific details of the visualizations.